Estate Planning Library

 Drafting Your Living Will

 Your living will should clearly outline your preferences for medical treatment in different scenarios.
 Consider situations such as terminal illness, irreversible coma, and severe dementia.
-Specify whether you would want life-sustaining treatments like mechanical ventilation, artificial nutrition and hydration, or resuscitation.
+Specify whether you would want life-sustaining treatments such as mechanical ventilation, artificial nutrition and hydration, or resuscitation.
 Include any religious or spiritual considerations that might influence your decisions.

 Including Personal Instructions